By Rachel Hershberger

 If a pizza is what you’re in search of, The Shed is the place for you.
 While you wait, enjoy a round of pool or try your luck on the gaming machines while drinking a beer from one of five local breweries.

 To spend the evening at this 1865 brick Victorian Italianate bed & breakfast is to step back in time.
-Complete with iron beds, restored formal parlors, an ornate wraparound veranda and a stunning main staircase, we highly recommend The Waking Iron for your weekend getaway.
+Complete with iron beds, restored formal parlors, an ornate wraparound veranda and a stunning main staircase, we highly recommend The Walking Iron for your weekend getaway.

 Located just eight miles from the House on the Rock attraction, the resort features two-room suites and features everything from dining and spa services to 27 holes of championship golf.